images/slider_image_01.jpg

 During that six-year period of the contract, the Giants made the post-season once…and were immediately eliminated.

-Bonds would continue to be rewarded by the Giants for a quite a while.
+Bonds would continue to be rewarded by the Giants for quite a while.
 He spent 15 seasons with the San Francisco Giants.
 And never did the Giants win a championship.

 Well…they DID win a title…in fact…they won THREE World Series titles in five years – 2010, 2012, and 2014.
 Bonds last played for the Giants in 2007.